 The outcome:

-Improved biodiversity safeguards, stronger internal processes and greater scrutiny of fire operations in sensitive habitats.
+Improved biodiversity safeguards, stronger internal processes including physical signage being implemented on breeding habitats, and greater scrutiny of fire operations in sensitive habitats.

 Hollow bearing trees are irreplaceable habitat for hundreds of Australian species, including owls, parrots, gliders and bats.
 These trees take centuries to form and once lost, they are not replaced within meaningful ecological timeframes.